pocc/ross.gg/content/post/networking/tcp_windowing.md

 * How does a network card determine how many packets should be sent to send a file over FTP?

+### Stuff from the RFC (will be organized at some point)

+The RFC starts with "Computer communication systems are playing an increasingly important role in military, government, and civilian environments."
+Clearly, this was an understatemnet in retrospect.

+RFC Def: "TCP is a connection-oriented, end-to-end reliable protocol" (got to Section 1.5)

 **Asserts**

 - You are comfortable using and reading wireshark